ise8912/Power-BI/Adhering-to-common-themes-and-styles.md

+####Common themes and styles
+When you change existing features or add new ones to the common themes and styles adhere existing styling of these files.
+Do not create a specific theme or style file that will be used only for your change.

 1. Use colors and fonts through our style libraries
     *	Use colors from colors.less (e.g. @neutralPrimaryColor)
     *	Use fonts from fonts.less (e.g. @regularFontFamily)